logzio/logz-docs/_source/user-guide/accounts/log-visualization.md

 ---

-Your account has a daily quota to help you manage and monitor your logs and usage.
+Your **Logs** account has a daily quota to help you manage and monitor your logs and usage.
 To better understand your logs and their volume, you can create a visualization based on your log size.
 Follow these steps to create your LogSize visualization:

 ##### Enabling LogSize